Isaiah Bond: Professional career

 Originally projected to go in Day 2, Bond was not selected in the 2025 NFL draft after being accused of sexual assault weeks before.
 On August 14, 2025, Bond announced that all charges had been dropped and that he intended to sign with the Cleveland Browns.
 On August 18, he signed a three-year, $3.018 million contract that was fully guaranteed with the Browns.

 Bond made his NFL debut on Week 1 against the Cincinnati Bengals, recording one reception for five yards.
 In Week 3 against the Green Bay Packers, Bond made his first NFL start, recording two receptions for 16 yards.
+In Week 12, Bond caught a 52 yard pass from rookie quarterback Shedeur Sanders, who was making his first career start against the Las Vegas Raiders.